A Snapshot of the Region’s Top Concerns

 ARC conducts the Metro Atlanta Speaks public opinion survey to take the pulse of metro Atlanta residents and help guide the region’s planning and decision-making.

-The survey, which began in 2013, is the largest of its kind in the Atlanta region.
-It offers a snapshot of residents’ views on a range of critical issues such as transportation, the economy, housing, and neighborhood quality of life.
-In 2023, Metro Atlanta Speaks covers a 11-county region and is statistically significant to the county level, as well as for the City of Atlanta.
+The Metro Atlanta Speaks (MAS) survey, which began in 2013, is the largest of its kind in the Atlanta region.
+The 2025 survey marks the 12th year of MAS implementation (no data were collected in 2022).
+The survey offers a snapshot of residents’ views on a range of critical issues such as transportation, the economy, housing, neighborhood quality of life, and changes in technology.
+The survey covers an 11-county region and is statistically significant to the county level, as well as for the City of Atlanta.

-Crime and the economy are the Atlanta region’s top concerns, according to the 2023 Metro Atlanta Speaks survey.
-When asked about the biggest challenge facing metro Atlanta, 27% of the respondents said crime, followed by the economy at 24% and transportation at 11%.
+Housing affordability is the Atlanta region’s top concern, according to the 2025 Metro Atlanta Speaks public opinion survey.
+When asked about the biggest problem facing metro Atlanta, 28% of the respondents said housing affordability, followed by traffic (24%), and crime and the economy (13% each).

-• Housing affordability is a challenge for many: Six of 10 respondents said they could not afford to move to another house or apartment in their current neighborhood.
-Nearly as many said they could not afford to move anywhere in the metro Atlanta area.
+• Housing affordability remains a concern for many: More than six in 10 respondents (62%) said they could not afford to move to another house or apartment in their current neighborhood, about the same as last year.

 Survey Resources and Summaries of Results

-Survey results are statistically significant –at the top line– for each of the 11 counties in the ARC Region and for the city of Atlanta.
-The margins of error are plus or minus 1.5% for the 11-county region as a whole, and plus or minus 3.8% to 5% for the individual jurisdictions.
+The hybrid phone and online survey was conducted by Kennesaw State University’s A.L.
+Burruss Institute of Public Service and Research.
+The survey reached 4,121adult residents across 11 counties in the metro Atlanta region this past August.
+Survey results are statistically significant for each of those 11 counties and the City of Atlanta, with a margin of error of plus or minus 1.5% for the 11-county region as a whole and plus or minus 3.8% to 5.7% for the individual jurisdictions.

 See the survey resources above for more details